emporous/community/docs/design.md

 #### Artifact Link

-Links are an Emporous specific type that differs from referrers in that they define cross-repo relationships and many-to-many relationships between artifacts.
+Links are an Emporous specific type that differs from referrers in that they define cross-namespace relationships and many-to-many relationships between artifacts.

 #### Methods